 Girls Rock Camp Vancouver acknowledges that we exist on the traditional, ancestral, unceded Indigenous land belonging to the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ (Tsleil-Waututh) Nations.

-“Girls Rock Camp Vancouver is a non-profit society that builds self esteem in female youth through music creation and performance.
+“Girls Rock Camp Vancouver is a non-profit society that builds self esteem in girls and non-binary children and youth through music creation and performance.
 By providing workshops and technical training, we create leadership opportunities, cultivate a supportive community of peers and mentors, and encourage social change and the development of life skills.”

-Girls Rock Camp Vancouver is a project for female youth ages 8-17.
-We provide young women the opportunity to explore, access and create music with the guidance of positive mentors.
-We believe that girls possess power and agency and that we provide tools to amplify their already strong voices.
+Girls Rock Camp Vancouver is a project for girls and non-binary children and youth ages 8-17.
+We provide girls and non-binary children and youth the opportunity to explore, access and create music with the guidance of positive mentors.
+We believe that girls and non-binary children and youth possess power and agency and that we provide tools to amplify their already strong voices.

 Girls Rock Camp Vancouver strives to align ourselves with and be part of a movement that diminishes sexism and other forms of oppression.
 We believe that every person deserves to love and believe in themselves regardless of (but not limited to) economic status, sexual orientation, ability, age, gender, ethnicity, nationality, religion, citizenship, language, resources or size and that every person deserves the opportunity to develop the necessary skills to move through their lives with success and confidence.

 We value multiple learning styles and encourage learning opportunities in all interactions.
 By creating an environment that respects and fosters diverse learning styles and holds space for diverse forms of information processes and expression, we hope to encourage female youth to respect each other’s differences.